 Physical Fitness Level:

-A chainsaw operator, any type described above, must maintain currency by completing the RT-130 Annual Fireline Safety Refresher (RT-130) and a field evaluation or assignment at least once every five years.
+A chainsaw operator, any type described above, must maintain currency by completing the RT-130 Annual Fireline Safety Refresher (RT-130) and a field evaluation or assignment at least once every three (3) years.

 Personal Protective Equipment

 The following personal protective equipment will be used during chainsaw operations:

 All chainsaw operators, no matter what certification level, are expected to exercise caution and good judgment in determining whether they have the competency level to fell any individual tree.
 There are some situations where the appropriate choice is to choose an alternative to attempting to cut a hazardous tree.

 All chainsaw operators, no matter what certification level, are expected to follow safe practices taught in training, including compliance with OSHA requirements such as having appropriate First Aid Kit(s) on-site, having each faller performing work be in a position or location that is within visual or audible contact of another person, and having at least crew leader or lead chainsaw operator at a work site current in First Aid and CPR Training.

 A Fire Manager may allow a General Sawyer to operate a chainsaw in the vicinity of active fire in special situations.
 For example, cutting or bucking where the assessed hazards and risks are low due to small size or limited extent of woody vegetation in and around a Conservancy-led prescribed burn area.
 Such exemptions must be made by the Fire Manager in writing with justification, after consultation with Fire Management Coordinator.

 The Nature Conservancy is a nonprofit, tax-exempt charitable organization (tax identification number 53-0242652) under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.